ibm-cloud-docs/FileStorage/faqs.md

 Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.

-The preferred version is NFS v3, because it's a stateless protocol and more resilient when network events occur.
+The preferred version is NFS v3 because it's a stateless protocol and more resilient when network events occur.

 NFS v3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.
-You can enable this feature in NFS v4.1, by editting the domain information and running the `rpcidmapd` or a similar service.
+You can enable this feature in NFS v4.1, by editing the domain information and running the `rpcidmapd` or a similar service.
 For more information, see [Implementing no_root_squash for NFS](/docs/infrastructure/FileStorage?topic=FileStorage-mountingLinux#norootsquash).

-In case of vSphere Solutions, NFS v3 supports more features than v4.1.
+When it comes to vSphere Solutions, NFS v3 supports more features than v4.1.
 Such features include Storage DRS and Site Recovery Manager.

 ## What happens to the drives that are decommissioned from the cloud data center?